 Preprints

-Single-cell RNA-seq (scRNA-seq) technologies can uncover changes in the molecular states that underlie cellular phenotypes.
-However, to understand dynamic cellular processes, computational tools are needed to extract temporal information from the snapshots of cellular gene expression that scRNA-seq provides.
-To address this challenge, we have developed a neural ordinary differential equation based method, RNAForecaster, for predicting gene expression states in single cells for multiple future time steps.
-We demonstrate that RNAForecaster can accurately predict future expression states in simulated scRNA-seq data.
+Single cell transcriptomics technologies can uncover changes in the molecular states that underlie cellular phenotypes.
+However, understanding the dynamic cellular processes requires extending from inferring trajectories from snapshots of cellular states to estimating temporal changes in cellular gene expression.
+To address this challenge, we have developed a neural ordinary differential equation-based method, RNAForecaster, for predicting gene expression states in single cells for multiple future time steps in an embedding-independent manner.
+We demonstrate that RNAForecaster can accurately predict future expression states in simulated single cell transcriptomic data with cellular tracking over time.
 We then show that using metabolic labeling scRNA-seq data from constitutively dividing cells, RNAForecaster accurately recapitulates many of the expected changes in gene expression during progression through the cell cycle over a three day period.
-Finally, we extend RNAForecaster to use unspliced and spliced counts from scRNA-seq to predict the impact of knock down experiments in pancreatic development.
-Thus, RNAForecaster enables estimation of future expression states in biological systems.
+Thus, RNAForecaster enables short term estimation of future expression states in biological systems from high-throughput datasets with temporal information.

 10.1101/2022.08.04.502825